Possession of Marijuana in Tarrant County

 Our Recent Results

-As you can see from our results, our attorney have had exceptional results in obtaining remarkable results on possession of marijuana cases.
+As you can see from our results, our attorneys have had exceptional results in obtaining remarkable results on possession of marijuana cases.
 Keep in mind we only update our results about once a year, so these are merely representative of our results.
 There may be a number of ways to avoid a conviction and jail time in your arrest.
 You may also be eligible for an outcome that will allow even your arrest to be expunged.
 Call us at (817) 203-2220 or online to find out how we can help you.

 Possession of Drug Paraphernalia – Class C